 Analysis and Test Results

 Fleece jackets are now a staple of any outdoor enthusiast's gear cache.
 Why?
 This synthetic material has some great properties for active women, such as the ability to resist moisture, retain warmth, and dry quickly.
-This review will help you decide on what criteria to look for in a fleece jacket, and which model might be the best for you.
-Over half a dozen hard-charging ladies provided their feedback and testing for this review, and their decades of outdoor experience and honest comments helped shape the opinions expressed below.
-After months of testing these nine different models in a variety of conditions and activities over several months, and then we scored their performance in several key areas, including warmth, comfort, breathability, layering ability, ease of movement, weather resistance, and style.
-In the rest of this article, we'll go through our difference performance criteria and let you know which were the standout performers in each.
+But not all fleeces are created equal, and the model that will keep you warm in super cold conditions won't work for a cross-country ski outing.
+We tested these models in a variety of conditions and activities over several months, and then we scored their performance in several key areas, including warmth, comfort, breathability, layering ability, ease of movement, weather resistance, and style.
+In the rest of this article, we'll go through our difference performance criteria and let you know which are the standout models in each.
 We'll also discuss the differences between the most and least expensive options and give you some tips on what look for when buying on a budget.

-The prices of the different models that we tested range from $50 to almost $200!
+The prices of the different models that we tested range from $50 to $200!
 While there are many kinds and styles of fleece out there, part of what goes into that price discrepancy is the technology going into the material.
-A plain fleece pile, like on the REI Co-op ($50) and Marmot Flashpoint ($95) models, costs a lot less to produce than the gridded fleece or grid and hi-loft combo found on the Patagonia R1 and R2 models ($159 and $169 respectively).
+A plain fleece pile, like on the REI Co-op ($50) and Marmot Flashpoint ($99) models, costs a lot less to produce than the gridded fleece and hi-loft combo found on the Patagonia R2 ($169).
 The "hi-tech" materials give you more breathability and warmth per weight, but may not be a necessary expenditure if you are simply looking for a warm outer layer.
-If you are looking for good value picks, be sure to first determine your needs when purchasing any product, and then you can selectively find something that fits your needs without blowing your budget!
-You can also use our Value chart below, where we show you the price of the jacket relative to its performance in our tests.
-Those that lie on the bottom right are a great value, like the aforementioned Marmot Flashpoint, our Best Buy winner, and The North Face Osito 2, which retails for only $100 and is our Top Pick for Warmth.
+If that sounds like you, check out the The North Face Osito 2, which retails for only $100 and is our Top Pick for Warmth.
 Our Price vs. Performance chart can help you find a value pick in all of our reviews.
 Look for models that fall in the lower right-hand corner, which indicates that they are high performing but not that expensive.

-The primary purpose of a fleece jacket is to keep you warm, and we made this the most important category in our evaluations.
-While the weight and thickness of the pile is the primary differentiator for warmth, other factors also contribute to the warmth it provides, including the type of fabric, its thickness or weight, the amount of coverage provided and the ability to seal in warmth.
+The primary purpose of a fleece jacket is to keep you warm, and this is the most important category in our evaluations.
+While the weight and thickness of the pile is the primary differentiator for warmth, other factors also contribute to the warmth it provides, including the type of fabric, the amount of coverage provided, and the ability to seal it in.

-There were many differences between the types of material used on the products that we tested, with some even having multiple types on one jacket.
+There are many differences between the types of material used on the products that we tested, with some even having multiple types on one jacket.
 The simple fleece pile of old has now morphed into many new and different kinds, from hi-loft and silken "raschel" fleeces to gridded fabrics.
-Polartec, the leading synthetic material manufacturer, now makes more than two dozen different types of fleece, and almost all of the models that we tested were made with Polartec brand material.
+Polartec, the leading synthetic material manufacturer, now makes more than two dozen different types of fleece fabric.

-The raschel fleece jackets (the high-pile Muppet-like fur), like the Patagonia Re-Tool Snap-T Pullover and The North Face Osito 2, were some of the warmest models out there.
+The raschel fleece jackets (the high-pile Muppet-like fur), like the Patagonia Re-Tool Snap-T and The North Face Osito 2, are some of the warmest models in our test group.
 Fleece keeps you warm by trapping warm air around your body in the spaces between the fibers.
-The hi-loft fabrics have thousands of hairs that can trap and retain warmth, and even a relatively thin jacket like the Patagonia R2 kept us warm thanks to its hi-loft material.
-Thicker model with weights over 300 g/m², like The North Face Denali Jacket - Women's, were also much warmer than some thinner models, like the Marmot Flashpoint.
+The hi-loft fabrics have thousands of hairs that trap and retain warmth, and even a relatively thin jacket like the Patagonia R2 kept us warm thanks to its hi-loft material.
+Thicker model with weights over 300 g/m², like The North Face Denali 2, are also much warmer than some thinner models, like the 100 g/m² Marmot Flashpoint.

-Some thinner jackets, like the Patagonia R1 Hoody, were relatively warm for their weight, thanks to increased coverage from thumb loops and full face balaclava.
-The thinner Arc'teryx Fortrez Hoody was not a particularly warm jacket, but when the wind kicked up the "Hardshell" coating on the fleece made it retain warmth better than other more porous models.
-Another feature that helped to seal in warmth was a cinch cord hem like the one found on The North Face Denali Jacket.
-Cinching down the bottom of the jacket on cool and windy days prevented updrafts and minimized heat loss.
+Some thinner jackets, like the Patagonia R1 Hoody, are relatively warm for their weight, thanks to increased coverage from thumb loops and full face balaclava.
+The thinner Arc'teryx Fortrez Hoody is not a particularly warm jacket, but when the wind kicks up the "Hardshell" coating on the fleece help it retain warmth better than more porous models.
+Another feature that helps to seal in warmth was a cinch cord hem like the one found on The North Face Denali 2 Jacket.
+Cinching down the bottom of the jacket on cool and windy days prevents updrafts and minimizes heat loss.

-When we were evaluating for comfort, we considered each product's details, like whether the zippers scratched the skin and if the pockets were lined with fleece.
+When evaluating for comfort, we considered each product's details, like whether the zippers scratched the skin and if the pockets are lined with fleece.
 We paid attention to how fit affected our comfort and recorded which fleeces had cozy thumb loops and hoods.
-Finally, on the models that stood out for their lack of coziness, like The North Face Denali Jacket, we took note of the qualities that made them less comfortable.
+Finally, on the models that stood out for their lack of coziness, like The North Face Denali 2, we took note of the qualities that made them less comfortable.

 Sometimes comfort is sacrificed for performance.
 The Arc'teryx Fortrez Hoody is not particularly cozy, but it is a technical beast, and we love it anyway.
-The Patagonia R1 Hoody has a soft feel on the inside, and the 3/4 length zipper made it the most comfortable model to wear under a pack or climbing harness.
+The Patagonia R1 Hoody has a soft feel on the inside, and the ¾ length zipper made it the most comfortable model to wear under a pack or climbing harness.
 The zipper ends at the navel and doesn't sit under a waistbelt, eliminating any bunching or pressure points in that area, like we had with the Rab Nucleus Hoody.
-The silky material on the Patagonia Re-Tool Snap-T Pullover was also very comfortable against the skin, and the Outdoor Research Deviator Hoody was so comfortable that we could wear it all day long without it bothering us at all.
+The silky material on the Patagonia Re-Tool Snap-T Pullover is also very comfortable against the skin, and the Outdoor Research Deviator Hoody is so comfy that we wore it all day long without it bothering us at all.

 There are many reasons why you'll want to consider layering ability when purchasing a fleece jacket.
 We considered how easy it was to wear a base layer underneath each piece and how easily we could wear it under a shell or insulated jacket.
 And we also wore (or tried to wear) each model under a climbing harness and a backpack.
 All of these are important characteristics to consider when selecting your next fleece jacket.

-When it came to using these models as a layer under a shell and insulated jacket, the lightweight and midweight fleeces excelled, as they tended to be cut closer to the body and have a slimmer profile, along with thumb loops to keep the sleeves in place.
-The Outdoor Research Deviator Hoody, as well as the Patagonia R1 and R2, easily fit under an insulated ski jacket without any restriction in the arms.
-The Patagonia Re-Tool Snap-T Pullover was a little too bulky to fit under a backpack but still layered easily with baselayers and outerwear.
-It was hard to wear the REI Co-op and The North Face Denali models under a jacket due to their boxy cut and thick material.
+When it comes to using these models as a layer under a shell and insulated jacket, the lightweight and midweight fleeces excel, as they tend to be cut closer to the body and have a slimmer profile, along with thumb loops to keep the sleeves in place.
+The Outdoor Research Deviator Hoody, Rab Nucleus Hood, and Patagonia R1 and R2, easily fit under an insulated ski jacket without any restriction in the arms.
+The Patagonia Re-Tool Snap-T Pullover is a little too bulky to fit under a backpack but still layers easily with baselayers and outerwear.
+It's hard to wear the REI Co-op and The North Face Denali models under a jacket due to their boxy cut and thick material.

-As for the jackets being their own outer layer, some models, like the Arc'teryx Fortrez Hoody, had room for a light base layer underneath but not much else due to a tight fit in the shoulders.
-The Denali was the opposite, as it could fit any of the other fleeces we tested underneath it.
+As for the jackets being their own outer layer, some models, like the Arc'teryx Covert Cardigan, have room for a light base layer underneath but not much else due to a tight fit in the shoulders.
+The Denali is the opposite, as it can fit any of the other fleeces we tested underneath it.
 The Marmot Flashpoint also had a roomier cut, and we could layer both over and under it.

 When it comes to layering under a pack or climbing harness, there are some other construction details to consider, like seams and zippers.
-Most of the models that we tested had a raglan style sleeve construction, where the seaming at the shoulder cuts across horizontally off the shoulder, moving the seams out of the way of pack straps.
+Many of the models that we tested have a raglan style sleeve construction, where the seaming at the shoulder cuts across horizontally off the shoulder, moving the seams out of the way of pack straps.
 This is to avoid having the straps of your pack dig the seams into your shoulders.
 This is a nice construction detail and selling point, but not an immediately obvious difference.
 While you might start to feel the seams digging into you after hours on the trail with a heavy pack, we weren't able to discern a difference during a 30-minute hike with a 25-pound pack.
 Another option is to place a nylon panel on the shoulders, which also shifts the seams off to the sides and helps minimize pilling and abrasions in that area.

 When choosing a fleece jacket to wear under a pack or climbing harness, our testers found that the more streamlined the fit, like on the Patagonia R2 Jacket, the better.
 Otherwise, the material tends to bunch up around the waist and become uncomfortable, like on the Re-Tool Snap-T Pullover.
-The Patagonia R1 Hoody was an even better option with its 3/4 length zipper that didn't bunch up under a waistbelt.
+The Patagonia R1 Hoody is an even better option as it has a ¾ length zipper that doesn't bunch up under a waistbelt.
 The downside to the ¾ zipper is that it is annoying to have to pull the jacket over your head every time you want to put it on or take it off.
 If you don't like that option, then the Rab Nucleus with its full-length zipper is a better bet.
 Another thing to consider is the length of the torso.
-The Outdoor Research Deviator Hoody was just a hair too short in the torso and tended to ride up under our harnesses and hip belts.
+The Outdoor Research Deviator Hoody is just a hair too short and it rode up under our harnesses and hip belts.

 Ease of Movement